Business Management

 Learning Outcomes:

-Upon completing this course, students understand the opportunities and risks of marketing and communication in an increasingly digitalized world.
+Upon completing this course, alumni understand the opportunities and risks of marketing and communication in an increasingly digitalized world.
 They are aware of the conundrum of sustainability/responsibility, on the one hand, and marketing/consumption, on the other.
 They are able to make their own contribution to the public discussion and encourage organizations to proactively address and reflect social/ecological implications and to implant these into the company strategy and operations as well as in the whole organization including marketing.
-This course supports students in developing their holistic thinking and assessment skills.
+This course supports alumni in developing their holistic thinking and assessment skills.

 Superior module: